247828/BPC-DE2---Projekt/README.md

 2. MPU6050 (Inclinometer)<br>
 A 6-axis motion tracking device with a gyroscope and accelerometer.
-Measures acceleration (in 3 axes) and angular velocity (gyroscope data) to track motion and orientation. <br>
+The gyroscope tracks angular velocity to calculate changes in angle over time, while the accelerometer detects tilt based on the device's orientation relative to gravity.
+A complementary filter combines both data sources to provide a stable and accurate angle measurement. <br>
 [MPU6050 Manual](https://invensense.tdk.com/wp-content/uploads/2015/02/MPU-6000-Register-Map1.pdf).

 3. BMP280 (Height Sensor)<br>